 "Our trade with North America, England and her colonies, has enabled us to acquire a large number [of species] to which we are still adding every day.
 Some of these new species have not propagated sufficiently, and their qualities are not well enough known for us to be able to plant them in the spaces and the plots which suit them best: in this alphabetical catalogue I shall simply describe briefly those that can now be used to plant out areas of the gardens in the modern style [...]"
 Essay on modern agriculture dealing with trees, shrubs, and subshrubs for outdoor cultivation, which are used to create walks, groves, massifs, hedges and borders in the modern style.
-Abbé Pierre-Charles Nolin and Jean-Louis Blavet - 1755
+Abbé Pierre-Charles Nolin and Jean-Louis Blavet - 1755 THE QUEEN'S GROVE'S

 Created in 1776 to replace the Maze Grove, this ornamental garden bordering the Orangery Parterre was designed especially for Queen Marie-Antoinette so that she could have somewhere secluded to walk, away from the many visitors to the Palace.
 The design reflects the taste at that time for landscaped gardens, combining the precision of the French formal layout, so popular at the French Court, with the twists and turns of the walks inspired by the new English-style gardens.
 The Queen's Grove is unusual among the Gardens of Versailles, as it is the only one whose fame and magnificence lie in its plant components.
 Planting focused on highly prized shrubberies and species newly introduced into Europe.
 Around the central area, shaded by Virginia tulip trees, the garden retained densely wooded areas at the edges, interspersed with arbours of plant life linked together by winding walkways.
 In 1784, it was the setting for the night-time meeting between Cardinal Rohan and an imposter posing as Marie-Antoinette, a key episode in the affair of the Queen's Diamond Necklace.

-"The Queen's Grove is a unique garden.
-I believe the only way to make it more pleasant and increase the space is to turn it into a Grove in the modern style, to introduce all the foreign trees that have a certain appeal.
-This space requires artistic variety in the shapes of the trees and their leaves, the colour of the flowers, the period when they will be in bloom, and the different shades of foliage..."
-Gabriel Thouin, landscape architect, 22 October 1775 The Grove was a flower garden with predominantly North American varieties newly introduced into France, like the Virginia tulip tree, the white fringe tree and the Carolina silverbell.
+The Grove was a flower garden with predominantly North American varieties newly introduced into France, like the Virginia tulip tree, the white fringe tree and the Carolina silverbell.
 The first seeds of the Virginia tulip tree (Liriodendron tulipifera), brought over in 1732, were cultivated in the Trianon garden before being distributed throughout the gardens at Versailles.
 Within the grove, the tulip trees were arranged in a regular pattern in the central area, creating a veritable room of greenery.
 Around the perimeter, the vegetation comprised a variety of species of trees and shrubs, all flowering at different times and in succession.
 The four main access paths were ideal for shaded flower-scented strolls, while the smaller paths wound their way to arbours of greenery complete with wooden benches on which to rest.

 The new plant species, especially those introduced from North America (Virginia, North Carolina, Canada), began to be used more and more, demonstrating the enthusiasm for plants to embellish the "modern" gardens which were popular at the end of the Ancien Régime.
+"The Queen's Grove is a unique garden.